profile

 What are the Most Common Types of Image Annotation?

-There are five most commonly used types of image annotations — bounding boxes, polygons, polylines, keypoints, and primitives (also known as skeleton templates) — and we cover each of them in more detail here:
+There are four most commonly used types of image annotations — bounding boxes, polygons, polylines, key points— and we cover each of them in more detail here:

-1. Bounding Box: Drawing a bounding box around an object in an image — such as an apple or tennis ball — is one of several ways to annotate and label objects.
-With bounding boxes, you can draw arbitrary lines around any object, and then apply a label to that object.
-When this training data is fed into machine learning computer vision models, the annotations and labels applied at the manual annotation stage are what the model uses to annotate the rest of the images in a dataset automatically.
+Drawing a bounding box around an object in an image — such as an apple or tennis ball — is one of several ways to annotate and label objects.
+With bounding boxes, you can draw rectangular boxes around any object, and then apply a label to that object.
+The purpose of a bounding box is to define the spatial extent of the object and to provide a visual reference for machine learning models that are trained to recognize and detect objects in images.
+Bounding boxes are commonly used in applications such as object detection, where the goal is to identify the presence and location of specific objects within an image.

 Now let’s take a look at some best practices annotators can use for image annotation to create training datasets for computer vision models.